Vehicle weight: United Kingdom

 A standard car driving licence issued by an EU country (i.e. class B) limits the licence-holder to driving vehicles with a "maximum authorised mass" (i.e. GVWR) of 3500 kg.
 This includes holders of UK class B driving licences who passed their driving tests on or after 1 January 1997.
+The gross vehicle weight is also referred to as the revenue weight.

-A UK driving licence holder who passed his or her class B driving test in or before 1996 is limited to driving vehicles with a GVWR of 7500 kg or less, including minibuses not used for hire or reward.
+A UK driving licence holder who passed their class B driving test in or before 1996 is limited to driving vehicles with a GVWR of 7500 kg or less, including minibuses not used for hire or reward.

 Anyone looking to drive a heavy goods vehicle (i.e. any vehicle other than those used for passenger transport) with a GVWR of over 7500 kg must obtain a class C licence.
 Anyone looking to drive any vehicle with a GVWR of up to 3500-7500 kg must obtain a class C1 licence.
 Anyone with a class C licence can drive class C1 vehicles.